Mohanad-Abakar/AIA-VRN-Collector/README.md

-# Holiday Extras – AI Assistant VRN Collector
+# Twilio – AI Assistant VRN Collector

 > **Disclaimer:**
 > This is a proof-of-concept, non-official Twilio application.
 It is **not production-ready** or supported by Twilio.
 Use it at your own risk, and apply your own security, error-handling, and production best practices before deploying anywhere critical.